The Three Woes of Revelation

-The woes are mentioned in the chapters of the seven trumpets of Revelation.
+The three woes are mentioned in the chapters of the seven trumpets of Revelation.
 The seven trumpets (Revelation 8-11) retrace the periods of Christian history and emphasize the outstanding political and military events during each period.
 The first 4 trumpets reveal the history of how the Roman Empire was destroyed (Revelation 8).
 The last 3 trumpets (that deal with Islam) are called the woe trumpets because of the terrible events that were to take place under them.

 According to Revelation 8, there are three woes.
 A woe represents great distress, sorrow, or trouble.
 The 5th trumpet of Revelation is the first woe, the sixth trumpet is the second woe, and the 7th trumpet is the third woe (Revelation 8:12,13; Revelation 9:12; Revelation 11:14).

-Under the 5th trumpet or the first woe (Revelation 9:1-12), Islam appears in Arabia – phase one.
-The rise of Islam is dated from the “Hegira” (Muhammad’s flight to Medina) in 622 A.D.
+Under the 5th trumpet or the first of the 3 woes (Revelation 9:1-12), Islam appears in Arabia – phase one.
+Moreover, the rise of Islam is dated from the “Hegira” (Muhammad’s flight to Medina) in 622 A.D.
 The various symbols of prophecy all point, to the Islamic Empire which established and extended its vast domains through military forces.
 This period escalated to the conflict between the Saracens and Islam versus Eastern Rome.
 According to Revelation 9:5, Islam in the Ottoman Empire scourged the Roman Empire for 150 years (1299-1449 AD).